Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER-V2.md

 **The Fermat Framework**

-The Fermat Framework is what keep all the reusable pieces together and enables developers to add more pieces to the system.
+The Fermat Framework is what keeps all the reusable pieces together and enables developers to add more pieces to the system.

 **The Ecosystem of Fermat APPs**